mscook/BanzaiDB/README.rst

 The Python modules should/will be pulled down automatically when installing BanzaiDB.

-We recommend you increase the rethinkdb python `driver performance`_.
+**The following is no longer needed if you're using a recent version of RethinkDB:** We recommend you increase the rethinkdb python `driver performance`_.
 We have found that in some cases the installation of C++ backend fails. `We provide`_ a simple protocol that we have found works.

 BanzaiDB Installation